Kulbhushan Jadhav: Background

 Jadhav was born to a Marathi family in Sangli, Maharashtra, on 16 April 1970 to Sudhir and Avanti Jadhav.
 His father is a retired Mumbai Police officer.

 Jadhav is married and has two children.
 His family resides in Powai, Mumbai.
 According to reports in the Pakistani media, Jadhav joined the Indian National Defence Academy in 1987 and was commissioned in the engineering branch of the Indian Navy in 1991.

 Pakistani media has also reported that he began to gather information and intelligence within India after the 2001 attack on the Parliament of India.
 After 14 years of service, he was inducted into intelligence operations in 2003 and established a small business in Chabahar in Iran from where he made several undetected visits to Karachi and Balochistan.

 Arrest

 According to the Pakistani government, on 3 March 2016, Jadhav was arrested inside Balochistan in Mashkel near the border region of Chaman.
 He was arrested during a counterintelligence raid conducted by security forces.
 India denied the claim and said he was abducted from Baluchestan, Iran.

 Pakistani security forces reported Jadhav as a serving officer in the Indian Navy and stated that he was commissioned to the Research and Analysis Wing (RAW), India's external intelligence agency.
 They believed him to be involved in subversive activities in Balochistan and Karachi.
 Jadhav was soon shifted to Islamabad for interrogation.
-While according to Indian sources, Jadhav was kidnapped by a Mullah Omar Irani of Jaish ul-Adl from Sarbaz City, Iran who later handed over Jadhav to the Pakistani Army.
+While according to Indian sources, Jadhav was kidnapped in the city of Sarbaz in Iran by a man by the name of Mullah Omar Irani, a commander of Jaish-ul-Adl, who later handed over Jadhav to the Pakistani Army.